 4. Members of the panel have exclusive access to the NORP study results.

 Participating organizations can learn about how other nonprofits like yours operate under the uncertain circumstances of today.
-NORP research team will send you the summary reports upon their release and also offer access to the password protect page where participants can access the full information.
+The NORP research team will send you summary reports upon their release and offers access to a password protected page where participants can access survey data.

 5. Results of the studies will be published in leading academic and professional journals in the nonprofit field and contribute to the advancement of the art and science of nonprofit management.

 The NORP study results will also help guide policy makers and funding agencies to make informed decisions that affect the important work that your organization does.

 For more information about how opt-in online panel based research and its relevancy to the NORP, please click here: [PDF] "What is NORP and what is opt-in, online panel?"

 Participants in the NORP are chosen and invited to join the research group through random selection.
 It should be pointed out that NORP data is not based on a strict random sample.
 Study results will be thus weighted by the size, location, type, and age of the organizations to closely reflect the demographic profile of the relevant study population.